History of Regal Cinemas in Timeline

 In 2000, Edwards Theatres filed for bankruptcy due to a crushing debt load resulting from an ambitious expansion plan.

-By 2001, Regal Cinemas, overextended, entered Chapter 11 bankruptcy.
-It later became the namesake for the theater chain formed by its merger with Edwards and United Artists.
+In 2001, Regal Cinemas, over-extended, filed for Chapter 11 bankruptcy.
+It later became the namesake for the theater chain resulting from its merger with Edwards and United Artists theaters.

 2002: Consolidation Under Regal Entertainment Group

-In 2002, Philip Anschutz consolidated his investments in Regal, Edwards, and United Artists under a new parent company, Regal Entertainment Group.
+In 2002, investor Philip Anschutz consolidated Regal Cinemas, Edwards Theatres, and United Artists Theatres under a new parent company, Regal Entertainment Group.
 Mike Campbell and Kurt Hall were named co-CEOs.

 February 2003: Debut of "The 2wenty" Preshow

-In February 2003, Regal CineMedia debuted "The 2wenty," a new pre-film preshow replacing slides and film advertisements with digital content.
+In February 2003, Regal CineMedia debuted "The 2wenty" preshow, a new digital distribution system replacing slides and film advertisements with digital content.
+NBC and Turner Broadcasting were among the first to provide content.

 March 2003: Acquisition of Hoyts Cinemas US Assets

-In March 2003, Regal Entertainment Group acquired the US assets of Hoyts Cinemas.
+In March 2003, Regal Entertainment Group (REG) took over the US assets of Hoyts Cinemas.

 April 2004: Acquisition of Signature Theatres

-In April 2004, Regal Entertainment Group announced the acquisition of San Ramon, California–based Signature Theatres.
+In April 2004, Regal Entertainment Group (REG) announced the acquisition of San Ramon, California–based Signature Theatres.

 April 2005: Acquisition of Eastern Federal